 - Personnel management

-Like many in the music business, A&R representatives work unpredictable schedules, which include seeing a lot of live music, listening to mountains of demos, spending time with artists, and attending to business in the office.
-It should go without saying that networking is a tremendous part of the job, and keeps A&R representatives busy outside of conventional work hours.
-Fortunately, in this profession, networking usually means attending concerts, showcases, open mics, workshops, and private music industry events.
+Like many in the music business, A&R managers work unpredictable schedules, which include attending live music shows and events, spending time with artists, taking care of business in the A&R department, and meeting with professionals outside of the department or label.
+It should go without saying that networking is a tremendous part of the job and keeps A&R managers busy outside of conventional work hours.